ahmadzaenimubarok/MadDuckBot/README.md

 # Discord Bot with Groq AI Documentation Generator

-Bot Discord yang dapat menghasilkan dokumentasi menggunakan AI dari provider Groq.
+A Discord bot capable of generating documentation using AI powered by Groq.

-## 🚀 Fitur
+## 🚀 Features

-- `/ping` - Cek respon bot
+- `/ping` - Check bot response
-- `/models` - Lihat model Groq yang tersedia
+- `/models` - View available Groq models
-- `/doc deskripsi:[text]` - Generate dokumentasi menggunakan AI dan simpan ke Notion
+- `/doc description:[text]` - Generate documentation using AI and save it to Notion
-- `/search` - Cari dokumentasi yang sudah dibuat dengan berbagai filter
+- `/search` - Search previously created documentation with various filters

 ## 📋 Setup